What is Fosamax?

 Fosamax (alendronate sodium) manufactured by Merck & Company it belongs to a class of medications called bisphosphonates, and they decrease the activity of cells which break down bone.
 It is marketed alone as well as in combination with vitamin D. Fosamax was approved by the FDA in September 1995.

 WHAT IS FOSAMAX PRESCRIBED FOR?

-Fosamax is a prescription medicine for the treatment or prevention of osteoporosis (thinning of bone) in women after menopause.
+Fosamax is a prescription medicine for osteoporosis treatment or prevention (thinning of bone) in women after menopause.
 It reduces the chance of having a hip or spinal fracture (break).
 Other uses include treatment to increase bone mass in men with osteoporosis and the treatment of osteoporosis in either men or women who are taking corticosteroid medicines.